Home Best Places in the Fraser Valley Cultus Lake & Cultus Lake Provincial Park

 Other Attractions

 Also in the area is the Cultus Lake Golf Club, which is home to a scenic 18-hole executive golf course.
-There’s a driving range on site with Toptracer technology and lounge stalls that can be rented by the hour.
+There’s a driving range on-site with Toptracer technology and lounge stalls that can be rented by the hour.

+As Cultus Lake is a summer resort community, most of the attractions are open only in the warmer busy season.
 Apart from the water slides and Cultus Lake Adventure Park, which are most popular with children, the beaches and campgrounds are what attract people to Cultus Lake.
 Most of the beaches are in the provincial park, but at the entrance to the town there is also Main Beach which has an impressive collection of docks and is especially popular in the summer.

 Note: Parking is free throughout the provincial park, but not at Main Beach, the Cultus Lake Adventure Park and most other places in the tiny downtown area.